Building Energy SystemsCopyright: © EBC

 In the area of simulation, we rely on both data-driven models through machine learning algorithms and physics-based models.
-We integrate gained knowledge into the development of our open-source model library AixLib, enabling us to tailor dynamic, coupled building performance and HVAC simulations.
+The two at the Institute developed open-source model library AixLib and BESMod enable us to tailor dynamic, coupled building performance and HVAC simulations.
 Using digital twin concepts, we obtain calibrated dynamic models of building energy systems.
 Increasingly, we use Building Information Modeling (BIM) to gain simulation models and with creating the Tool bim2sim we generated the possibility to automatize the process.

 In the field of experiments, we use programmable logic controllers (PLC) to allow analog signals from high-resolution measurement equipment and various bus systems (sensors and actuators) to communicate with cloud-based signals.
 We design our dynamic experiments using methods of statistical and optimal experimental design.
 This serves in particular to reduce experiment duration and costs.

-Using the hardware-in-the-loop concept, we combine experimental investigations of, e.g., heat pump systems with dynamically simulated demands of space heating and cooling as well as domestic hot water.
-For this purpose, we use state-of-the-art tools from the field of the Internet of Things (IoT).
+Using the hardware-in-the-loop concept, we combine experimental investigations of typical system components (heatpumps, storage tanks, radiators, valves, etc.) with dynamically simulated buildings.
+This allows new products and control concepts to be investigated reproducibly under realistic conditions.
+For this purpose, we use state-of-the-art tools from the field of software and the Internet of Things (IoT).
 We perform evaluations with high-performance, statistical methods to derive scientifically well-founded statements from experiment and simulation for practical applications.